2. Jobs howto

 The command srun is used to submit an interactive job which runs in a shell terminal.
 The job uses your console for for standard input/output/error.

-All interactive jobs must be run on a single node, they can not be run on multiple nodes.
+• All interactive jobs are run on a single node, they can not be run on multiple nodes.

 when you want to test a short computation, compile software, or run an interactive Python or R session.